CHN-beta/ovito/doc/manual/advanced_topics/aspherical_particles.rst

    User-defined particle shapes

-OVITO has built-in support for a range of different particles shapes aside from the standard spherical shape.
+OVITO has built-in support for a range of different particle shapes aside from the standard spherical shape.
 Furthermore, it supports user-defined particle shapes, which are specified in terms of polyhedral meshes:

  - spheres